 Aren’t layovers the best?
 Said nobody ever.
 Well, if you are in that situation, you need to check this itinerary on how to explore Dubai in one day with all details on how to have the best Dubai layover tour of the city!

 Apart from the fact that the airport here is one of the best in the world and one of the best airports for layover, your one day stay in Dubai would fly quite fast just exploring the place!
 Read on more to know just how you can make your time worthwhile with things to do in Dubai for a day in this Dubai layover tour guide.

 Can I get a Dubai Visa in one day?

-If you’d like a detailed guide on traveling to UAE with medication, click here.
+If you’d like a detailed guide about medication when spending a day in Dubai, click here.

 Before you step out of the airport it is important to remember if you have the currency of Dubai which is called “Dirhams”.
 It is written as “AED” or “Dhs” as abbreviations.
 The usual Dubai exchange rate is AED 3.67 for $1.
 Find the guide to everything you need to know about exchanging money in Dubai.

-After getting your visa, the next step for you would be to find out things to do in Dubai in one day.
+After getting your visa, the next step for your Dubai one day itinerary would be to find out things to do in Dubai in one day.

 If you prefer private traveling, I’d suggest booking a tour taxi or better, hiring a car on rent if you have an international driving license.

 It is important to plan things to do in Dubai in 1 day tour as you don’t want to spend time waiting in queues or traffic for that matter!
-Visiting malls and tourist spots are better to be visited in the mornings as they are empty and visit sooks and street-side stalls in the evening to get the real feel for your Dubai itinerary 1 day.
+Malls and tourist spots are better to be visited in the mornings as they are empty and visit sooks and street-side stalls in the evening to get the real feel for your Dubai itinerary 1 day.

 Explore Dubai in One Day:

 If you’re wondering what to see in Dubai in one day, look at the options near Dubai International Airport, there are a variety available.

 The tourist destinations you must visit in Dubai are Burj Khalifa and The Dubai Mall.
 This city is popular for being the best at setting records.
 No visit to Dubai would be complete if you haven’t seen the tallest building in the world or shopped at the biggest mall.

-Not only can you see the stunning tower, but you can experience what being on top of the world feels like at Level 124 and Level 125 for AED 155 per person.
+Not only can you see the stunning tower, but you can experience what being on top of the world feels like at Level 124 and Level 125 for AED 149 per person.
 The panoramic views of the city are just breathtaking and the experience can never be forgotten so book this even if you are here for a layover tour Dubai.

 Time duration: About 1.5 hours

-Click here to book a tour to visit At The Top at Burj Khalifa at a discounted rate.
+Click here to book a tour to visit At The Top at Burj Khalifa and skip waiting in line!

 If you aren’t feeling like heading to a steakhouse, you can relax with Afternoon Tea at Al Bayt with the stunning view of Burj Khalifa.
 Yes, it looks just as beautiful from the outside as indoors!